croquet/microverse/staging/docs/Tutorial.md

     ];
 ```

 The final section is where we define the cards.
 A card is easily defined by a number of parameters including the name, type, where it is first loaded into the world, and how it will be used.
-Perhaps most important is we can associated a behavior to the card here.
+Perhaps most important is we can associate a behavior to the card here.
 A behavior can define how a card is constructed, or how it acts when a user interacts with it, or how it can access live external data streams.
 Here, the first card, the "world model" is defined by the "GridFloor" module.
 We will take a look at that shortly.
 The next card defines the lighting in this world.
 It is a bit more sophisticated, but is relatively easy to use.
 The last card creates a much more card-like object.
 A floating object in the middle of the scene with the Croquet logo applied.

 ```Javascript
     Constants.DefaultCards = [